 At Brown, I utilized the University's lack of strict pre-requisites (the Open Curriculum) to specialize in High Energy Physics (HEP).
-Under the direction of Brown Physics professor Meenakshi Narain (High Energy Experiment), I have brought my computer science knowledge to CMS, a CERN experiment operating at the Large Hadron Collider.
+Under the direction of Professor of Physics Meenakshi Narain (Brown; High Energy Experiment), I have brought my computer science knowledge to CMS, a CERN experiment operating at the Large Hadron Collider.
 I spent a fair amount of time at the Fermi National Accelerator Laboratory and at the CERN site in Switzerland, working on precision top quark lifetime measurements, particle classifiers, and future detector studies.

 In parallel with my experimental work, I have joined Professor Antal Jevicki in some theoretical projects within HEP.
 My thesis addressed chaotic non-linear diffusion in black holes.
 I studied and computed certain out-of-time-ordered correlation functions to understand the conjecture that black holes scramble information faster than anything else in the universe.

 This site is always under construction, but do look around!
 I will be adding in projects and work as they become available.